asbjornu/from-source-to-production-with-ease/readme.md

 7. Authorize the build agent in TeamCity by clicking "Agents" and "Unauthorized"
 8. Create a new project from the repository `/usr/demo/remote` in TeamCity.
-9. Edit the Version Control Settings for the attached VCS root and change the "Changes Checking Interval" from 60 to 2 seconds (expand the "advanced options" to reveal this setting).
+9. Edit the Version Control Settings for the attached VCS root and change:
+    1. "Changes Checking Interval" from 60 to 1 seconds (expand the "advanced options" to reveal this setting).
         (PS: This is done only for demo purposes.
 You want to keep this at 60s in production)
+    2. Branch specification: `+:refs/heads/*`
 9. Change the `readme.md` file in `~/demo/local`, commit it and push.
 10. See that the change is picked up by TeamCity, triggering a build.
 11. Notice that TeamCity uses an integer build counter to number its builds.